racket/racket-lang-org/blog/_src/posts/2019-11-15-completing-racket-s-relicensing-effort.md

     Date: 2019-11-15T15:30:43
     Tags:

-*posted by Sam Tobin-Hochstadt, with help from Sage Gerard and Joel Dueck and Matthew Flatt*
+*posted by Sam Tobin-Hochstadt, with help from Sage Gerard and Joel Dueck and Matthew Flatt and the Software Freedom Conservancy, especially Pamela Chestek*

 With the upcoming Racket 7.5 release, almost all of Racket, including the core Racket CS binary, the standard library, and the packages